Problems arising from the use of commercial staining kits:

 Scientists use silver staining for sensitive detection of proteins separated by 1D and 2D SDS PAGE.
-The detection limits should be 0.5-5 ng.
+The detection limits should be between 0.5 and 5 ng [1, 2].

 Many silver staining protocols and commercial staining kits are not compatible with mass spectrometry.
-This is because they use cross-linking reagents.
-Therefore, it is important with a silver stain protocol compatible with mass spec if one wishes to identify proteins (protein identification) from bands and spots isolated from SDS PAGE gels.
+It happens because they use cross-linking reagents.
+Therefore, it is essential to use a silver stain protocol compatible with mass spec if one wishes to identify proteins (protein identification) from bands and spots isolated from SDS PAGE gels [1, 2].

-For low protein amounts, we recommend that you use a silver staining method optimized for compatibility and sensitivity with trypsin digestion and MS analysis.
-Many silver staining protocols are not compatible and thus do not work with protein identification using mass spec (mass spectroscopy)!
+We recommend that you use a silver staining method that is optimized for compatibility and sensitivity with trypsin digestion and MS analysis for low protein amounts.
+Many silver staining protocols are incompatible and thus do not work with protein identification using mass spec (mass spectroscopy) [1, 2].

-In the protocol (follow the link below), we describe our Alphalyse SDS Page gel silver staining protocol which we optimized for mass spectrometric analysis.
+This protocol (follow the link below) describes how to use the Alphalyse method for SDS Page gel silver staining, which we optimized for mass spectrometric analysis.

-Get a confident protein identifications and high sequence coverage:
+How to get confident protein identification and high sequence coverage:

-The protocol results in confident protein identifications.
-In addition, it provides a high sequence coverage by MALDI MS and ESI MS. This is due to a high recovery of peptides from the stained gel.
-The protocol has been tested and documented in many publications (Mortz, E et al, Proteomics 1 (11), 1359-63, 2001).
+By using the protocol, you get confident protein identifications.
+In addition, the protocol provides a high sequence coverage by MALDI MS and ESI MS due to the high recovery of peptides from the stained gel.
+The protocol was tested and documented in many publications (see examples on the Alphalyse website).

 Chevallet et al.: “Silver staining of proteins in polyacrylamide gels,” Nature Protocols, 2006